Mothers of MITA

 The Mother of Mad Pride: Virginia Woolf

 As many consider Sigmund Freud the “father of psychology” for his invention of and contributions to the development of psychoanalysis, which has advanced the rise to credibility and power of the fields of psychiatry, psychology, and psychotherapy; we at MITA consider Virginia Woolf the Mother of Mad Pride for her invention and development of the stream of consciousness narrative style, which poses a challenge to the prescriptive tendencies to categorize according to binaries, diagnose, pathologize, or police the contents of one’s mind.
 Virginia Woolf, the Mother of Mad Pride, was diagnosed with various conditions and illnesses throughout her life, and was said to experience hallucinations.
 What has been said less of these experiences is the way in which narratives of them, and her legacy in the popular imagination, has been shaped by the patriarchal narrative in which her complexity is misunderstood and mislabeled by those whose misogynistic voices have been permitted to prevail over her own.
-Madwomen in the Attic is a stream of Woolf’s narrative consciousness that has materialized as a grassroots feminist support group.
+Madwomen in the Attic is a stream of Woolf’s narrative consciousness that has materialized as a grassroots feminist organization.